-For the 2017-18 program year, the City has awarded CDBG Public Services funds to the following nonprofit organizations.
+For the 2020-21 Program Year, the City has awarded CDBG Public Services funds to the following nonprofit organizations or City Departments.
 For more information about these organizations or their CDBG-funded programs, please refer to the annual Action Plan.

 CDBG and HOME Capital Project funds were awarded to the following organizations:

-At the conclusion of each program year, the City is required by HUD to report on its progress toward meeting the goals and objectives of the annual Action Plan and five-year Consolidated Plan.
-The 2015-2016 CAPER covers the program year that began July 1, 2015 and ended June 30, 2016.
-Click here for the 2015-16 CAPER.
+At the conclusion of each Program Year, the City is required by HUD to report on its progress toward meeting the goals and objectives of the annual Action Plan and five-year Consolidated Plan.
+The CAPER covers the Program Year that begins July 1 and ends June 30.

 If you are interested in being notified of funding availability during the next application cycle, sign-up now to be on the notification list.
-Please email your agency’s contact information to: Irvine CDBG.
+Please email your agency’s contact information to: CDBG@cityofirvine.org

 The following web sites offer a wealth of information about the CDBG and HOME programs, their rules and regulations, and the ways in which organizations can take advantage of their resources: